 Delivery and assessment

 This course will be delivered entirely online through a combination of self-paced study and live sessions with staff from the CCSE and MITE.
-The course will commence on TBC and be completed by TBC.

 The course will be delivered via live online sessions – provisional dates as follows:

 Asynchronous online learning - materials, tasks and online discussions through our virtual learning environment.

 Participants will be able to access all materials through our virtual learning environment and will work through the course content in their own time.
 Participants will be expected to contribute to online forums and tasks and engage with group-wide discussions as well as attend the live online sessions.

 Participants are required to complete assessments throughout the module to demonstrate their knowledge.
 Further information regarding assessment methods and deadlines will be given to students when they commence their studies.

 Admission to the course will be on a case-by-case basis, however participants will typically have already attained a Bachelor’s degree (or have equivalent experience), and work in an events or business focused role.